kethinov/BubblePainter/README.md

 In the Terminal window that opens, enter the following command: `csrutil disable`

-Then press the return key, you should then see the following message:
+Then press the return key.
+Afterward you should see the following message:

 <img src='https://raw.githubusercontent.com/kethinov/BubblePainter/master/assets/terminal2.png'>